deeksha-4/LS-Neural-Networks-NLP/Week3/README.md

 - Adam (Adaptive Moment Estimation):
   Adam uses adaptive learning rates for each parameter and maintains exponentially decaying average of past squared gradients and past gradients.
 Adam is widely used and often performs well in practice.

-Here are a few resources on the topic, although only a understanding of the trade=offs between techniques is required.
+Here are a few resources on the topic, although only a understanding of the trade-offs between techniques is required.

 - [**PyTorch Docs - Optimizers**](https://pytorch.org/docs/stable/optim.html)
 - [**Explanation of the most common optimizers**](https://towardsdatascience.com/optimizers-for-training-neural-network-59450d71caf6)